How to record a phone call on Android

 How to record phone calls on Pixel and Android One phones

 Google doesn't offer the ability to record calls on Pixels or Android One devices anymore.
 The feature was present back in Android 9.0 Pie, but Google removed the ability to record calls because of privacy issues.
-Google is said to be adding the feature back into its dialer, but at the moment, it is still in beta.
+Google was said to be adding the feature back into its dialer, but that was abandoned, and I don't see the option on my Pixel 7, Pixel 7 Pro, or the Pixel 6a.

 This change affects not just Pixels but a broader set of devices.
 All Android One phones also use the Google phone dialer, so you won't find the option to record calls on phones from Nokia and Motorola either.
 There are a few third-party apps available on Android that claim to let you record calls, but Google blocked the ability of these apps to do so starting with Android 10.

 Therefore, there is no reliable way to record phone calls on your Pixel or Android One phone.
-This may change in the future, as Google is adding the feature back into its phone dialer.
-You can get an early look by signing up for the beta version of Google's dialer and access the ability to record calls.

-I'm enrolled in the beta version of the dialer, and I don't see the call recording option on my Pixel 4a — but your mileage may vary.
-If you don't see the toggle for recording, you'll just have to wait until Google adds the feature back into its phone dialer.
+This may change in the future, but that is unlikely considering the stance Google is taking with recording calls in general.

 How to record phone calls on your OnePlus phone

 OnePlus' OxygenOS is one of the most-liked interfaces on Android because of the company's focus on performance and customizability.
+That narrative has changed in recent years as OxygenOS turns into a rehashed version of ColorOS, but the fact remains that you get a lot of customizability here.

-OnePlus has its own phone dialer, but last year it switched to using Google's dialer as the default option on its phones.
-So if you're using any phones in the Nord series, the OnePlus 8 and 8 Pro, or the 8T, you'll have to use Google's phone dialer.
+OnePlus had its own phone dialer, but it switched to using Google's dialer as the default option on its phones back in 2021.
+So if you're using any phones in the Nord series, or any devices in the numbered series following the OnePlus 8, you'll have to use Google's phone dialer.

 But there's good news here, because even though these phones use Google's dialer, there is an option to record calls.
 Let's see how to do that first; if you're using an older OnePlus phone with the company's dialer, you can skip to the next section.